tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

   <figcaption>Completed graph, with labels.</figcaption>
 </figure>

-Many lists work just fine with a single dimension -- take, for example, a shopping list.
+Many lists work just fine with a single dimension -- take, for instance, a shopping list.
 You can think of a two-dimensional list as a grid or table.
 This makes them useful for plotting 2D graphics.
 Three- and other higher-dimensional arrays have their place, but before employing such a structure, consider whether adding another position to your 2D array may be more sensible.

 ### Breakout Task